 In this major, you can combine science disciplines from a diverse range of areas.
-This allows you to focus on your preferred major while exploring other interests, and acquiring complementary knowledge and skills.
+This allows you to focus on your preferred discipline while exploring other interests, and acquiring complementary knowledge and skills.

 What the course involves

-You can choose to study from areas such as:
+You can choose to study a primary discipline from areas such as:

-You also have the option of going outside the physical sciences to areas such as:
+You can combine with a secondary Science discipline above, or go outside the physical sciences to areas such as: